rgalite/content-delivery-workshop/lab-2/README.md

 export PROJECT_ID=$(gcloud config get project)
 ```

+Create a second bucket that you'll name `${PROJECT_ID}-end`.
+The class must be Standard and the bucket must be located in Europe.

 Install ffmeg to your local workstation.
 If you're running this lab in cloud shell or in a debian-based machine, the following commands will install the binary.
 Otherwise, please refer to ffmeg [documentation](https://ffmpeg.org/download.html).